-Interestingly, and unexpectedly, the vertical CQ values appear to be more realistic than the horizontal CQ values for the data investigated.
-Being conservative, a scale factor of 2.1 was applied to both the horizontal and vertical CQ values in Eq.
-(1) and Eq.
-(4), respectively, to obtain more realistic PU values.
-This produced the results shown in Fig. 5, with descriptive statistics summarised in Table 5.
+Interestingly, and unexpectedly, the vertical CQ values appeared to be more realistic than the horizontal CQ values for the data investigated.
+Being conservative, a scale factor of 2.1 was applied to both the horizontal and vertical CQ values in the calculations, respectively, to obtain more realistic PU values.
+This produced the results shown in Figure 3, with descriptive statistics summarised in Table 4.